jeff-adkisson/swe-3313-fall-2025/project/details-final-presentation.md

 ## Requirements

-Your 5 minute final presentation will include:
+Your 5 minute final presentation Loom video will include:

+1) A demonstration of you compiling and launching your application from a terminal window.
-1) A run through of your working (compiled/running) application that demonstrates every screen and logging on as both a user and an administrator.
+2) A run-through of your working (compiled/running) application that demonstrates every screen and logging on as both a user and an administrator.
-2) A comparison of your final application's user interface and your Marvel UI design.
+3) A comparison of your final application's user interface and your Marvel UI design.
+Switch between your application and Marvel for each comparison.
 Explain why or why not your implementation met your design and what you learned from that.
 In real life, when your mockup does not match your final implementation, your client may be upset... it's like an architect designing a soaring skyscraper and the builder delivers a large tent.
 If your final work does not match your design, own it and learn from it.
-3) Create your presentation video using Loom.
-Share the link to your Loom video in your GitHub repo.
+4) Share the link to your Loom video in your GitHub repo.
 Make sure the link is public.
+   - If necessary, create two Loom videos (the Free version limits each to 5 minutes).
+In the first, include the compilation, launch, and run-through.
+In the second, show the live comparison with Marvel.

 ### Submission Steps